 2015 Les Hauts de Smith white - 80% Sauvignon Blanc + 20% Semillon.
 Bigger acidity here than in Cantelys, and also more structure and length.
 Otherwise similar in style to Cantelys.
 91p.

 2015 Bastor Lamontagne - Cathiards are also co-owners here since July 2014.
-Pineapple aroma, very good intensity and concentration, acidity, well-supporting sweetness, acacia honey finish.
+Pineapple aroma, good intensity and concentration, acidity, well-supporting sweetness, acacia honey finish.
 91-92p.

 Because of the rainy weather most of the day, we sadly didn't have the opportunity to bicycle around the property.